Back to journal

 The 30-minute window is not real

-A 2013 meta-analysis by Schoenfeld, Aragon, and Krieger reviewed 23 studies on protein timing and muscle growth.
-Their conclusion: total daily protein intake predicted muscle gains.
-Timing did not (Journal of the International Society of Sports Nutrition, 2013).
-The practical window for post-exercise protein is somewhere between 4 and 6 hours.
-If you ate a proper meal 2 hours before training, you do not need to rush to eat the moment you finish.
+A 2013 meta-analysis by Schoenfeld, Aragon and Krieger reviewed 23 studies on protein timing and muscle growth.
+Their conclusion was clear: total daily protein intake predicted muscle gains, and timing did not (Schoenfeld et al., 2013).
+The practical window for post-exercise protein is somewhere between four and six hours.
+If you ate a proper meal a couple of hours before training, there is no need to rush a shake the moment you rack the weights.

-Here is where it gets important for Sway's audience.
-After 55, your body becomes less efficient at using protein to build and maintain muscle.
+Here is where it becomes genuinely important.
+With age, the body grows less efficient at turning dietary protein into muscle.
 Researchers call this anabolic resistance.
-A 2013 position paper in the Journal of the American Medical Directors Association found that adults over 65 need approximately 1.2 to 1.6 grams of protein per kilogram of bodyweight per day to maintain muscle mass.
-The current UK recommended daily allowance of 0.8g per kg was set for preventing deficiency, not for maintaining strength (Bauer et al., JAMDA, 2013).
-Our nutritionist Emma explains: "Most of my clients over 55 are eating around 50-60 grams of protein a day.
-They need 80-100 grams.
-That gap is the difference between maintaining muscle and losing it."
+The same plate of food simply does less than it used to, so the total has to go up to stand still.
+A 2013 position paper in the Journal of the American Medical Directors Association found that older adults need approximately 1.2 to 1.6 grams of protein per kilogram of bodyweight per day to maintain muscle mass.
+The current UK recommended daily allowance of 0.8g per kg was set to prevent deficiency, not to preserve strength (Bauer et al., 2013).
+In practice, many people eating what they consider a healthy diet land at around 50 to 60 grams a day when they would do far better at 80 to 100.
+That gap is often the difference between holding muscle and quietly losing it.

 The real problem is distribution

-It is not just how much protein you eat.
-It is how you spread it across the day.
-A 2014 study from the University of Texas found that distributing protein evenly across three meals (30g per meal) stimulated 25% more muscle protein synthesis than eating the same total amount concentrated in one meal (Mamerow et al., Journal of Nutrition, 2014).
-Most people eat very little protein at breakfast, moderate at lunch, and most at dinner.
-Flipping this pattern makes a measurable difference.
+It is not only how much protein you eat.
+It is how you spread it.
+A 2014 study from the University of Texas found that distributing protein evenly across three meals, around 30g each, stimulated 25% more muscle protein synthesis than eating the same total amount concentrated in one meal (Mamerow et al., 2014).
+Most people do the opposite: toast or cereal at breakfast, something light at lunch, then the bulk of their protein at dinner.
+Rebalancing those meals makes a measurable difference without eating any more overall.

 What you can do today